avinashyesuri/POWERbi__pro4/README.md

 Time utilized- Represents the overall time management or utilization of time by the student during a specific period, considering various activities mentioned in the dataset.

+here in this project worked on the covid data set related helath conditions and monitoring suejeftct of laws